-CRIM 1213 Juvenile Delinquency and Justice 3 Cr., (3 Lec.)
+CRIM 1213 Juvenile Delinquency and Justice

-(Prerequisites: Introduction to Computers with a "C" or better and Development Reading with a "C" or better, a Reading COMPASS score of 83 or better, or ACCUPLACER Reading Score 78; Pre/Co-requisite - CRIM 1313 Introduction to Criminal Justice) This course provides an exploration of the sociological nature of juvenile delinquency and how society defines and deals with delinquency.
-This course explores the theoretical concepts of delinquency and looks at the acts of delinquency, the results of delinquent acts, and the victims of juvenile delinquency.
+(Prerequisites: COMP 1123 Introduction to Computers with a "C" or better and READ 1213 Development Reading with a "C" or better or test score exemption; Pre/Co-requisite - CRIM 1313 Introduction to Criminal Justice) This course provides an exploration of the sociological nature of juvenile delinquency and how society defines and deals with delinquency.
+This course explores the theoretical concepts of delinquency and looks at the acts of delinquency, the results of delinquency, the results of delinquent acts, and the victims of juvenile delinquency.
 Students are also introduced to juvenile justice practices.
 (Offered in fall only)